metrovia? I like that. I am totally stealing that one. :D

 You are right on both counts.

 Yes, I have played that game and while I was not examining it in any intense manor as I was making this game, it did serve as a bit of inspiration.
-I was wanted to try making a game like the one I did some day.
+This style game was on my list of ones I wanted to try making, some day.

 And yes, it was missing a semi-colon.
 I moved the script because the end music was not running when the ending was being played.
 I put your name down in the bug catcher, but I think you ended up with the Weedle (I think someone else already caught the Caterpie, sorry). :/